manishkr-dev/freshmart/README.md

 ## 🤝 Contributing

-Contributions are welcome!
-Feel free to fork this repository and submit a pull request with improvements or bug fixes.
+**Contributions are welcome!** Feel free to fork this repository and submit a pull request with improvements or bug fixes.

 ## 📜 License

 This project is **open-source** under the MIT License.

----